securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 - Communication regarding submissions must remain within Shade Protocol Bug Bounty support channels for the duration of the disclosure process.
 - Users must submit a Proof of Concept (PoC) in order to receive bounties for bug reports.
 	- Example PoC can be found in the [Shade Security Advisories](https://github.com/securesecrets/shade/security/advisories).
--  This responsible disclosure framework is subject to change at the discretion of the protocol.

 ### Prohibited Behaviors:
-- Any testing with mainnet or public testnet contracts.
-Testing on mainnet or public testnet is grounds for an immediate and permanent ban
+- Any testing with mainnet contracts.
+Testing on mainnet is grounds for an immediate and permanent ban
 - Misrepresenting assets in scope: claiming that a bug report impacts/targets an asset in scope when it does not
 - Misrepresenting severity: claiming that a bug report is critical when it clearly is not
 - Automated testing of services that generates significant amounts of traffic